 - 1. Perform Rosgen Level II assessment of Steele Brook in Delhi.
 (SCMPr Staff, Delhi Flood Commission) - 2.
 Identify other river segments requiring geomorphic assessment and management plans.
-(SCMPr Staff, as needed consulting services) - Stream Feature Inventory (SFI) completed in 2017 on Steele Brook and tributary to Elk Creek - Stream Feature Inventory (SFI) completed in 2018 on Little Red Kill - 2019 SFI: Huntly Hollow. - 3.
-Perform stream assessment and monitoring using a drone.
-(SCMPr Staff) - Project site monitoring and survey
+(SCMPr Staff, as needed consulting services) - a.
+Stream Feature Inventory (SFI) completed in 2017 on Steele Brook and tributary to Elk Creek in the Town of Delhi.